vanilla/docs/content/developer/vanilla-cli/build-process-core.md

 Javascript entry points must be explicitly defined in the [addon.json file](/developer/addons/addon-info#build).
 Stylesheet entry points are inferred.
 Any file matching the pattern `src/scss/**/*.scss` that does not match `_*.scss` will be used as an entry point.

-## Library Bundles
+## Dependency Bundles
-Library bundles are built from the files defined in `build.exports` of the [addon.json file](/developer/addons/addon-info/#build-exports).
+Dependency bundles are built from the files defined in `build.exports` of the [addon.json file](/developer/addons/addon-info/#build-exports).

-Library Bundles are used to separate out common chunks of code from between addons.
+Dependency Bundles are used to separate out common chunks of code from between addons.
 Each export will generate a `lib-<ADDON_KEY>-<EXPORT_KEY>.js` bundle in the `js` folder of the addon and a `*-manifest.json` file in the `manifests` folder of the addon.
 The manifest file is a mapping for other bundles to build against so be sure to check those into version control.
 So an `exports` object like the following

 ```json
 "build": {